Summary

 Case complexity charts track patient acuity levels and corresponding reimbursement rates.
 Bar graphs showing average length of stay versus diagnosis-related group payments help show day-to-day speed and profit margins.

-Capacity use visuals track bed occupancy, OR scheduling, and equipment usage.
+Why does capacity use matter?
+These visuals track bed occupancy, OR scheduling, and equipment usage.
 Heat maps showing peak usage times help find expansion chances and resource needs.
 These charts prove to backers that the healthcare facility operates fast and can handle growth.

-Manufacturing visual business plans focus on daily speed, safety protocols, and supply chain management.
+Manufacturing visual business plans focus on day-to-day speed, safety protocols, and supply chain management.
 These plans need technical diagrams that show production processes and quality control systems.

 Production Process Pictures

-Manufacturing plans need detailed process flow diagrams.
-These show how raw materials become finished products.
+Manufacturing plans need detailed process flow diagrams that show how raw materials become finished products.
 These diagrams help backers understand production capacity, bottlenecks, and improvement chances.

-Recent studies show that 94% of firms say smart-manufacturing tech allows them to keep workers by teaching new skills.
-Visual plans can show how technology integration improves both speed and jobs.
+Most firms say smart-manufacturing technology allows them to retain workers by training new skills.
+Visual plans can show how technology integration improves both speed and employment.

-Value stream maps are very useful for manufacturing plans.
-They show every step in the production process.
-This includes wait times, quality checks, and material movements.
+Value stream maps are particularly useful for manufacturing plans.
+They show every step in the production process, including wait times, quality checks, and material movements.
+How do these help backers?
 These visuals help backers spot waste and understand lean manufacturing chances.
-A solid traditional industry visual business plans depends on getting this right.

 Supply Chain and Safety Visuals

 Safety performance dashboards are increasingly important in manufacturing plans.
-They show accident rates, safety training completion, and near-miss reporting trends.
-These visuals show commitment to worker protection and rule following.
+They display accident rates, safety training completion, and near-miss reporting trends.
+These visuals show commitment to worker protection and regulatory compliance.

 Manufacturing Capacity and Cost Analysis